LukeWarner-dev/LukeWarner-dev/README.md

 ## Hi there 💢

-I am [Luke Warner](https://www.linkedin.com/in/lukewarner/), BSc Software Engineering graduate based in South Africa, looking for a junior developer or internship role.
+I am [Luke Warner](https://www.linkedin.com/in/lukewarner/), BSc Computer Science graduate based in South Africa, looking for a junior developer or internship role.
 C#/.NET background from my degree, and currently building out my skills.

 -🔭 Currently open to internship and junior software developer roles in South Africa